mjbsp/mp/content/authors/admin/_index.md

  - **October 20**: [Nura Sediqe](https://www.nurasediqe.com), "Ummah : The Effects of Community Responsibility on Muslim Political Behavior in the United States"

- - **October 27**: [Christine Slaughter](http://www.christinemslaughter.com), "No Strangers to Hardship: African Americans, Inequality, and the Politics is Resilience"
+ - **October 27**: [Christine Slaughter](http://www.christinemslaughter.com), "No Strangers to Hardship: African Americans, Inequality, and the Politics of Resilience"

 ## Past Talks